 Marcus assured us that he would outrun the storm and bolstered our hopes by revealing that, according to the experts, this evening was predicted to be one of the most active nights for viewing that they’d seen in a long time.
 With that promise, our group of 12 boarded the van and settled down to watch a video on the history and science behind the Northern Lights as we headed east, away from the bad weather.

 During the ride, we learned about cultural legends involving the Lights.
 The Finnish believed that they were caused by the tail of the Arctic fox as it whipped up snow and arced static electricity across the sky.
 The Danish believed they were caused by reflections from the flapping wings of swans trying to free themselves from the ice.
 The Vikings thought the Lights were either reflections from the Valkyries’ shields, or the nipples of dead maidens flashing them from the great beyond.
 (Perhaps a little too much Aquavit encouraged that last fantasy.)

 As it turns out, the sun is the culprit.
-It regularly ejects charged particles that rain down upon the planet, rattle Earth’s magnetic shield, and get shunted towards the Poles in the process.
+It regularly ejects charged particles that rain down upon the planet, rattle Earth’s magnetic shield, and get shunted towards the poles in the process.
 (By the way, the aurora activity is identical at both poles.
 Same time and date, same visual display.)
 When these excited little electrons and protons finally enter our atmosphere, they collide with other atoms in bright bursts of light.
-The color of the light is dependent upon which kind of atom each solar particle hits, and the altitude at which the collision occurs.
+The color of the light is dependent upon which kind of atom each electrically-charged solar particle hits, and the altitude at which the collision occurs.
 “Accidents” with oxygen atoms cause red emissions at high altitudes and green at lower levels, while nitrogen “fender-benders” create bluish and purple light.